matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 d) Dependency Mapping: Identify dependencies between applications and services to plan the migration order and strategy.
 e) Skillset and Training: Assess the team's familiarity with GCP and identify any training needs to ensure a smooth transition.

-2) What are the key considerations before starting a migration to GCP?
-Answer: Before starting a migration to GCP, consider:
-a) Assessment of Current Environment: Understand the current infrastructure, applications, and data to determine migration feasibility and strategy.
-b) Cost Analysis: Estimate the costs involved in migration and running your infrastructure in GCP to ensure budget alignment.
-c) Security and Compliance: Evaluate GCP's security features and compliance certifications to ensure they meet your organization's requirements.
-d) Dependency Mapping: Identify dependencies between applications and services to plan the migration order and strategy.
-e) Skillset and Training: Assess the team's familiarity with GCP and identify any training needs to ensure a smooth transition.

-3) What tools does GCP offer for migrating VMs, and how do they work?
+2) What tools does GCP offer for migrating VMs, and how do they work?
 Answer: For migrating VMs, GCP offers tools like Migrate for Compute Engine (formerly Velostrata), which allows for streaming of data from the source environment to GCP, enabling quick migrations with minimal downtime.
 It supports lift-and-shift migrations, allowing VMs to be moved to GCP without modification.

-4) Can you explain the process of data migration to GCP and the tools involved?
+3) Can you explain the process of data migration to GCP and the tools involved?
 Answer: Data migration to GCP can involve different tools depending on the type and size of the data:
 a) Cloud Storage Transfer Service: For online transfer of data from other cloud storage services or HTTP/HTTPS locations to Google Cloud Storage.